* ECB cuts rates 25 bps to all-time low

 turned negative after the ECB left the door open for further

 Bund futures rallied more than 50 basis points to a

-investors priced in more monetary easing down the line.
+costs fell as investors priced in more monetary easing down the

 U.S. Treasuries prices traded near break-even despite the

 lower jobless claims, with the benchmark 10-year note down 1/32